 Simply put, microneedling is a technique that involves the use of needles.
 Using a dermaroller, dermastamp, or dermapen, needles are applied to the area of the scalp affected by hair loss.
 These needles then create micro wounds, and a three-step process begins that includes:

 - Maturation (Remodeling)

 Microneedling can be performed by a dermatologist, or you can do it at home.
-All you need is a clean microneedling tool (such as a dermaroller) and I also recommend the use of a hair growth elixir.
+All you need is a clean microneedling tool (such as a dermaroller).

 Another newly-developed hair treatment method, laser therapy (or Low-Level Laser Therapy (LLLP)) can be a more cost effective alternative to PRP.

 To understand how this works, it’s important to understand lasers.